• Skip to main content

 • Peanut Butter Banana Muffins: I don't know about you but I love toast slathered in peanut butter with sliced banana on top.
 Delicious.
 This is my version in a muffin.
 Swirl a tablespoon or two of peanut butter into the batter and dollop some PB on top after baking too!

-2. Don't over mix.
-The best muffins are light and tender in the middle and mixing the batter until just combined is one way of achieving this.
+2. Don't over-mix.
+The best muffins are light and tender in the middle and mix the batter until just combined is one way of achieving this.

 3. Bake correctly.
-We don't want to ruin all our hard work in making beautiful muffins, and then go and over bake them- it's so disappointing.
+We don't want to ruin all our hard work in making beautiful muffins, and then go and overbake them- it's so disappointing.
 To test that they are done, press the centre of the sponge top and it should spring back.
-Also, a toothpick inserted into the centre should come out clean.
+Also, a toothpick inserted into the centre of the muffins should come out clean.

 Can I scale the recipe up?